Esoke/Run-Tracker/README.md

 # Run-Tracker
-This gps app tracks users path, pace and duration.
+This is a gps app that tracks users path, pace and duration for each run.
-It shows a colored path where each color indicates magnitude of the pace.
+When the run is complete a map with multi-colored path appears.
+Darker colors on map indicates the fastest periods of the run and ligher colors indicates the slower periods.